Skip to content

 Besides geographic latitude, other factors that can affect vitamin D absorption include:

-Vitamin D Recommendations
+Vitamin D Recommendations for Adequacy

 Carefully read nutrition labels and consider specific processing to be sure you really are getting a true vitamin D source in your food.
 For example, not all mushrooms contain vitamin D; they must be grown with ultraviolet light and will be marked as such to ensure they are a vitamin D source.
-Not all non-dairy milks or orange juice are fortified so be sure to read labels.
+Not all non-dairy milk or orange juice is fortified so be sure to read labels.

-Importantly, you CAN be too high in Vitamin D if you take too much from supplement sources so while some is good, more isn’t always better – like all supplements.
+Importantly, you CAN be too high in vitamin D if you take too much from supplement sources so while some is good, more isn’t always better – like all supplements.
 Talk to your doctor to see if you should get your levels tested, monitored and possibly supplement this vitamin for optimal health.
-Many times, all you have to do is ask so consider getting it tested at your yearly physical with other blood tests like cholesterol.
+Many times, all you have to do is ask, so consider getting it tested at your yearly physical with other blood tests like cholesterol.

 Salmon